ricardoserradas/cache-aside-redis-azuresql/Readme.md

 ### Redis Cache

-The Distributed Cache technology used to implement this sample.
+The cache technology used to implement this sample.

 ## Prepare for running